Q-CAD/MatEnsemble/docs/source/overview.rst

 Overview
 ========

-MatEnsemble is a **workflow manager** for running many similar :class:`~matensemble.chore.Chore` instances on a supercomputer as efficiently as possible.
-You build a directed acyclic graph (DAG) in Python; MatEnsemble submits work to **Flux**, tracks completions, records logs, and keeps hardware busy while tasks finish at different rates.
+MatEnsemble is a **workflow manager** for running many :class:`~matensemble.chore.Chore` instances on a supercomputer as efficiently as possible.
+You build a directed acyclic graph (DAG) of :class:`~matensemble.chore.Chore`s in Python; MatEnsemble submits work to **Flux**, tracks completions, records logs, and keeps hardware busy while tasks finish at different rates.